ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 to use with the particular token.

 In all cases, the key binding also includes a proofing mechanism, along with any parameters needed for that mechanism such as a signing or digest algorithm.
-If such information is not stored, an attacker could present a token with a seemingly-valid key using an insecure and incorrect proofing mechanism.
+If such information is not included with the proofing key, an attacker could present a token with a seemingly-valid key using an insecure and incorrect proofing mechanism.

 This value is conveyed to the client instance in the `key` field of the `access_token` response in {{Section 3.2 of GNAP}}.